openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 Just go to the interface, right click on the VM / Container and ask to migrate !

-If you have a large disk, you may want to first setup replication of your disk to the target server (see [Storage synchronization](#storage-synchronization)), schedule it immediatly (schedule button) and then run the migration.
+If you have a large disk, you may want to first setup replication of your disk to the target server (see [Storage synchronization](#storage-synchronization)), schedule it immediatly (schedule button)− and then run the migration.

 ## Unlocking a Container